opnfv/opnfvdocs/docs/release/overview.rst

 Virtual Infrastructure Management
 ---------------------------------

-OPNFV derives it's virtual infrastructure management from one of our largest upstream ecosystems OpenStack.
+OPNFV derives its Virtual Infrastructure Management from OpenStack and Kubernetes.
 OpenStack provides a complete reference cloud management system and associated technologies.
 While the OpenStack community sustains a broad set of projects, not all technologies are relevant in the NFV domain, the OPNFV community consumes a sub-set of OpenStack projects and the usage and composition may vary depending on the installer and scenario.
+Additionally, OPNFV also uses Kubernetes, the popular Container Orchestration Engine.
+Kubernetes is intended to be a VIM for Cloud Native Network Functions (CNFs).

 For details on the scenarios available in OPNFV and the specific composition of components refer to the :ref:`OPNFV User Guide & Configuration Guide <opnfv-user-config>`.

-OPNFV now also has initial support for containerized VNFs.

 -----------------
 Operating Systems